YMC-22/smart-filter/readme.txt

 Added new layout filter Sidebar
 = 2.7.2 =
-Added JS API Filter: apiMultiplePosts, to display different types of posts with different taxonomies (see documentation)
+Added JS API Filter: apiMultiplePosts, to display different types of posts with different taxonomies (see documentation) = 2.7.3 =
+Selecting one or more post types to display different posts in a grid

 == Video ==
 https://www.youtube.com/watch?v=FIBNE0Ix6Vg